starwalker-sa/proj.simple_mthreaded_log_server/README.md

 4. Also the server has single logger object running in separate thread and pulling queue messages coming from client's threads on the server.
 5. For each request recieved from a client host the server creates separate thread to proccess client's message.
 6. After processing the request client's thread pushes it into the logger thread queue.
-7. Logger thread owning opened file handle grabes message from his queue and writes it to the log file.
+7. Logger thread owning opened log file handle grabes message from his queue and writes it to the log file.

 The server listens port 3000.